Posts

 When you hold reality up to the standard of an unfulfilled dream, it will always fall short and be a disappointment.

 A perpetual state of disappointment can easily lead to depression and despair.
 I’ve had clients who were so devastated by their unfulfilled dreams that they numbed themselves from feeling their despair.
-They distracted themselves with unrealistic To-Do Lists and saying “Yes” to whatever anyone else wanted them to do, just to avoid feeling their accumulated misery.
+Some got caught in substance addictions.
+Others distracted themselves with unrealistic To-Do Lists and saying “Yes” to whatever anyone else wanted them to do, just to avoid feeling their accumulated misery.

 It is critically important to be honest with yourself about how you feel.
 Doing so will bring you home to the present moment.
-I often suggest that clients throw themselves a pity party for 10 minutes or so and really wallow in their misery – give voice to it and cry a river if you need to, so you can release the pent up and unexpressed disappointment.
+I often suggest that clients throw themselves a pity party for 10 minutes or so and really wallow in their misery.
+Give voice to it and cry a river if you need to.
+Just do so with the intention of releasing the pent up and unexpressed disappointment.
 Then, get on with being where you are in your life and making delicious lemonade out whatever lemons you think life has dealt you.

-Another typical dashed dream is that our lives should be easier than they are.
+One typical illulsion some of us get caught up in is the belief that our lives should be easier than they are.
 We often make an assumption that getting from here to there will be uneventful and easy.
 Chances are it won’t be.
 Life is full of twists and turns.

 Assumptions and expectations often blind us from what is actually going on in our lives.

 Take your life as it comes.
 Do your best.
 Let it be a great adventure.
-And keep your focus on the present so you can respond to the reality of your life rather than trying to force your dreams to come true.
+Keep your focus on the present.
+Respond to the reality of your life rather than trying to force your dreams to come true.

 My spiritual teacher, John-Roger, taught me to express my hopes and dreams in a prayerful way that asks, “May this or something greater that is for my highest good come forward.”
 Then, let it go, and put one foot in front of the other, staying present in my life.